kadimisetty/action-hero/README.md

 <dl>

 <dt>1. argparse</dt>
-<dd><code>argparse</code> is a python module, in the python standard library, used to build command line interfaces that accept user arguments.
+<dd><code>argparse</code> is a python standard library module used to build command line interfaces that accept user arguments.
 <a href="https://docs.python.org/3/library/argparse.html">⚓︎</a>
 </dd>